Indefinite Pronouns

 In these sentences, not anybody, not anyone, and not anything are used in combination with not to form a negative sentence that indicates the absence of a person, people, or thing.

-The more common usage is to use nobody, no one, and nothing.
+The more common usage is to use nobody, no one, and nothing. instead of not anybody, not anyone, and not anything.

-For example: I didn’t see anybody on my way to work this morning.
+For example, I didn’t see anybody on my way to work this morning.

 Using negative forms can sometimes make a sentence more emphatic, but it’s not necessary for clear communication.